 Anyway, all things considered, cruising down the highway at 70mph while fighting the wind all the way is an even bigger thrill than skydiving, which is not something I anticipated... just a side-benefit.

-But now back to counter-steering, which I did not consciously begin using until it was brought up in my MSF Basic Rider Course a month back.
+Counter-steering is not something I was consciously using until it was brought up in my MSF Basic Rider Course a month back.
 First of all... yes, it's really true.
 When making a turn you are actually turning the handlebars opposite of the intended path of travel.
 Yes, it's a little freaky when you are first practicing it.
 No, you don't have to pay attention to the physics of how it works in order to make it happen.
 Basically, what you need to know is that the only way to turn a motorcycle at speed is to make it lean.
 The best way to do this is to push the handlebars away from your turn, which puts the bike into a kind of "controlled fall" that slips the front tire's contact patch with the road out from under you and leans the bike.
 A kind of gyroscopic effect kicks in... to turn right, push right... to turn left, push left... and the harder you push, the more you lean and the tighter your turn.
 Obviously, you do have to maintain speed to keep from tipping over, but once you get the hang of it, it's not a big deal.
 In fact, it's one of the things I've come to love most about riding.
 Cornering is fun.

 I've read where some people say they don't use counter-steering, and instead just lean their motorcycle by pushing down on a foot peg, slapping their knee against the side of the tank, shifting their weight, or whatever.
 Other things I've read tell me that these people are, in fact, counter-steering but not realizing it.
 All I know is that when I try leaning my body and restrain myself from steering, nothing happens, so I am inclined to agree with the latter assessment.
 The good news is that by actively counter-steering you get a sense for it, which could save you a lot of grief in a crisis (always a horror to read stories of novice riders who panic and attempt to steer away from an obstacle but, due to the counter-steering "effect," actually turn into it!).
 So don't let the bizarre physics of motorcycle steerage keep you away... that's just the way it works and, if you embrace it as part of the fun of riding, you'll end up being a better rider because of it.